hanxinzhang/dst/README.md

 ## This project features

+* an agnostic, phenome-wide association study testing the whole spectrum of diseases in large-scale health databases,
 * a simple and beautiful Bayesian framework for relative risk estimation,
 * a paradigm for correcting the multiple comparisons problem in a Bayesian way,
 * one of the very few real-world examples indicating the equivalence between the Bayesian hierarchical model and the Frequentist method with false coverage rate (FCR) adjustment,